sciris/sciris/README.md

 3. Install [Anaconda Python](https://www.anaconda.com/download/) (simulation engine)

-4. Once you've done all that, to install, simply run `python setup.py develop` in the root folder.
+4. Once you've done all that, to install, simply run `python setup.py develop` in the root folder, or `python setup.py develop minimal` to skip installing optional dependencies (e.g. spreadsheet reading and writing).
 This should install Sciris as an importable Python module.
 If you need Sciris Web as well, run `python setup-web.py develop`.

 To test, open up a new Python window and type `import sciris` (and/or `import scirisweb`)